titania-research-labs/across-relayer-template/README.md

   - `supportTokens`: Specifies the list of supported tokens.
 Each token configuration includes the following items:
     - `address`: Specifies the contract address of the token.
     - `symbol`: Specifies the symbol of the token.
+    - `decimals`: Specifies the decimals of the token.
     - `minAmount`: Specifies the minimum amount of the token to be sent.
     - `maxAmount`: Specifies the maximum amount of the token to be sent.